zeruhur/loner/en/loner_companion.md

 ### 1. Allowing the Story to Guide You

-An emergent narrative is one of *Loner*’s defining strengths, unfolding naturally through the protagonist’s choices, the Oracle’s guidance, and the twists that arise along the way.
+An emergent narrative is one of *Loner*’s defining strengths, unfolding naturally through your protagonist’s choices, the Oracle’s guidance, and the twists that arise along the way.
 Rather than crafting a story with a rigid beginning, middle, and end, *Loner* encourages you to discover the plot as it happens, making each playthrough unique and filled with surprises.
 To fully embrace this emergent storytelling, it's essential to let the story guide you, creating a narrative that’s dynamic, unpredictable, and deeply personal.

 #### Letting Go of Preconceptions

 One of the most challenging yet rewarding aspects of *Loner* is learning to let go of preconceptions about how the story “should” unfold.
-In a traditional RPG, you might begin with a clear storyline in mind, but in *Loner*, the narrative emerges from the interactions between your protagonist’s actions, Oracle responses, and the world around them.
+In a traditional RPG, you might start with a clear storyline in mind, but in *Loner*, the narrative emerges from the interactions between your protagonist’s actions, Oracle responses, and the world around them.

-- **Release Narrative Control**: Instead of planning every plot point, start each scene with an open mind, allowing the Oracle’s responses and scene events to shape the story.
+- **Release Narrative Control**: Instead of planning every plot point, start each scene with an open mind, letting the Oracle’s responses and scene events shape the story.
 Letting go of preconceived outcomes frees you to explore paths you might not have initially considered, opening up new possibilities and directions.

 - **Stay Open to Surprises**: Be willing to follow where the Oracle leads, even if it takes you in unexpected directions.
-The Oracle’s modifiers, twists, and “Yes, but…” answers can introduce surprising elements that may steer the story off course from your initial expectations.
+The Oracle’s modifiers, twists, and “Yes, but…” answers can introduce surprising elements that may steer the story away from your initial expectations.
 Embracing these changes fosters a sense of adventure, allowing you to experience the story as a participant, not just a creator.

 #### Building the Narrative Through Play

 As you let go of preconceptions, you begin to build the narrative through the choices, reactions, and outcomes that emerge during play.
-Each Oracle response and twist can serve as a foundation for new developments in the story, allowing the plot to evolve organically.
+Each Oracle response and twist serves as a foundation for new developments in the story, allowing the plot to evolve organically.

 - **Layering Scenes**: Each scene adds layers to the story.
-As the protagonist encounters challenges, overcomes obstacles, or interacts with NPCs, the narrative gains depth.
+As your protagonist encounters challenges, overcomes obstacles, or interacts with NPCs, the narrative gains depth.
 Start each scene with a goal or question, but let the events unfold naturally, drawing connections between scenes to create continuity and meaning.

 - **Developing Character Arcs**: In *Loner*, character development happens through the emergent narrative.
-The protagonist’s goals, motives, and relationships evolve as they face new situations.
+Your protagonist’s goals, motives, and relationships evolve as they face new situations.
 For instance, a “Yes, and…” Oracle response could reveal hidden strengths or vulnerabilities in your protagonist, while a “No, but…” could lead to moments of doubt or self-reflection.
-These shifts contribute to the protagonist’s growth, giving their journey emotional resonance.
+These shifts contribute to your protagonist’s growth, giving their journey emotional resonance.

-- **Using Twists as Turning Points**: Twists are an essential element in creating turning points in the narrative, changing the protagonist’s course and injecting fresh momentum into the story.
-When a Twist happens, interpret it as an opportunity for something major to shift—perhaps a new antagonist appears, or the protagonist discovers an unexpected ally.
-These moments keep the story engaging, creating memorable and pivotal scenes that move the protagonist’s journey forward.
+- **Using Twists as Turning Points**: Twists are essential for creating turning points in the narrative, changing your protagonist’s course and injecting fresh momentum into the story.
+When a Twist happens, interpret it as an opportunity for something major to shift—perhaps a new antagonist appears, or your protagonist discovers an unexpected ally.
+These moments keep the story engaging, creating memorable and pivotal scenes that move your protagonist’s journey forward.

 By allowing the story to guide you, you create a narrative that’s not only unique but also filled with depth and authenticity.
 In *Loner*, every decision, Oracle response, and unexpected twist contributes to a world that feels alive and evolving, building a story that’s as compelling as it is unpredictable.
 Embracing the emergent narrative transforms the gameplay experience, making each moment a step into the unknown—a journey of discovery for both you and your protagonist.

 ### 2. Incorporating Twists and Surprises

-Twists and surprises are the lifeblood of an emergent narrative, adding unexpected elements that reshape the protagonist’s journey and keep the story engaging.
+Twists and surprises are the lifeblood of an emergent narrative, adding unexpected elements that reshape your protagonist’s journey and keep the story engaging.
 In *Loner*, twists often arise when the Twist Counter reaches a threshold, signaling a narrative shift that can introduce new conflicts, reveal hidden truths, or alter the story’s direction.
-Learning to incorporate twists effectively enriches the gameplay, bringing fresh layers of intrigue and challenge to the protagonist’s path.
+Learning to incorporate twists effectively enriches the gameplay, bringing fresh layers of intrigue and challenge to your protagonist’s path.

 #### Using the Twist Counter Effectively

 The Twist Counter serves as a tension-building tool, indicating when the story may benefit from a surprising turn.
 Each time a pair of equal dice is rolled when consulting the Oracle, you add 1 to the Twist Counter.
 Once the Twist Counter hits its threshold (typically 3), a twist is triggered, resetting the counter to zero.
 This mechanism ensures that twists are paced naturally, preventing the story from becoming too predictable while avoiding an overload of sudden changes.

 - **Building Anticipation**: As the Twist Counter approaches its threshold, there’s a rising sense of anticipation.
 Use this build-up to enhance scenes, leaning into the potential for change and foreshadowing unexpected developments.
 This pacing keeps each scene dynamic, as you’re aware that a twist could be right around the corner.

 - **Timing Twists Strategically**: While the Twist Counter determines when a twist happens, you can decide the best moment to introduce it within the current scene.
 If the scene’s flow is naturally winding down, you might trigger the twist at the end, giving it maximum impact.
-Alternatively, introducing a twist mid-scene can elevate tension and disrupt the protagonist’s plans, adding immediate stakes.
+Alternatively, introducing a twist mid-scene can elevate tension and disrupt your protagonist’s plans, adding immediate stakes.

 #### Generating Twists and Integrating Them

 When the Twist Counter signals a twist, it’s time to interpret this event in a way that complements the current narrative and keeps the story fresh.
 You can roll 2d6 and consult the Twist Table provided in *Loner*, which offers simple prompts like *“A third party appears”* or *“The goal changes”*.
 These prompts serve as starting points, but how you interpret them is up to you, allowing for flexibility and creativity.

-- **Adapting the Twist to the Scene**: Consider the context of the scene and the protagonist’s current goals.
-For example, if the Twist Table indicates *“An encounter hinders the hero,”* think about who or what might suddenly disrupt the protagonist’s plan.
+- **Adapting the Twist to the Scene**: Consider the context of the scene and your protagonist’s current goals.
+For example, if the Twist Table indicates *“An encounter hinders the hero,”* think about who or what might suddenly disrupt your protagonist’s plan.
 An ally could turn on them, or a long-lost foe might reappear.
 Tailoring the twist to the protagonist’s situation ensures it feels meaningful and enhances the narrative’s coherence.

-- **Creating Pivotal Moments**: A well-integrated twist can serve as a pivotal moment in the story, changing the protagonist’s motivations or shifting the course of their journey.
+- **Creating Pivotal Moments**: A well-integrated twist can serve as a pivotal moment in the story, changing your protagonist’s motivations or shifting the course of their journey.
 For instance, a twist like *“An object ends the scene”* could mean the discovery of a significant artifact that reveals new information or poses a challenge.
-Such twists can deepen the story’s stakes, giving the protagonist fresh reasons to push forward or reassess their goals.
+Such twists can deepen the story’s stakes, giving your protagonist fresh reasons to push forward or reassess their goals.

 - **Balancing Surprise and Continuity**: While twists are meant to surprise, they should also feel plausible within the established story.
 Avoid introducing twists that feel out of place or disrupt continuity.
 Instead, consider them as natural extensions of the existing narrative, adding depth rather than detracting from it.
 A twist might uncover hidden aspects of an NPC’s motives or introduce a new dimension to the setting, weaving seamlessly into the story’s fabric.

 Incorporating twists thoughtfully allows the narrative to remain flexible, with each twist acting as a narrative pivot that can propel the story in exciting new directions.
-By using the Twist Counter to manage the frequency of surprises and creatively integrating twists into the existing plot, you’ll create a storytelling experience that feels both coherent and filled with anticipation, adding layers of depth and discovery to the protagonist’s journey in *Loner*.
+By using the Twist Counter to manage the frequency of surprises and creatively integrating twists into the existing plot, you’ll create a storytelling experience that feels both coherent and filled with anticipation, adding layers of depth and discovery to your protagonist’s journey in *Loner*.

 ### 3. Developing Characters and Relationships

-As the story unfolds in *Loner*, the protagonist will encounter a range of NPCs, each with their own motives, personalities, and potential for impact.
+As the story unfolds in *Loner*, your protagonist will encounter a range of NPCs, each with their own motives, personalities, and potential for impact.
 These relationships add emotional depth and complexity to the story, making it more engaging and immersive.
-Developing these characters and the connections between them creates a rich narrative landscape where the protagonist’s choices resonate, and the stakes feel personal.
+Developing these characters and the connections between them creates a rich narrative landscape where your protagonist’s choices resonate, and the stakes feel personal.

 #### Evolving NPCs and Their Roles